fabianbs96/pool_allocator/README.md

     - Do you want to prepare your project that currently uses `std::shared_ptr` with `std::make_shared` for migration with pool-allocators?
 Start with `DefaultSharedPtrFactory` and then switch to either `SharedPtrFactory` or `RefcFactory`.

 A note about `std::unique_ptr`: You can use `SubtypeAllocator` to allocate your objects and then wrap them in a `std::unique_ptr` with a custom deleter that delegates to the `SubtypeAllocator`'s `deallocate` function.
-However, the same restrictions for multiple inheritance exist like for `refc`.
+However, the same restrictions for multiple inheritance exist as for `refc`.

 # Examples